Business acumen, what is it and how do you know you have it?

 In the end it’s all about stupidity

-Are business owners born or made?
+Are business owners or entrepreneurs born or made?
 Or rather, what does it take to become a business owner, Do you have business acumen?
 What does business acumen look like?
-How can you tell if you are a budding business owner or not?
+How can you tell if you are a budding entrepreneur or not?

 To answer the question, we need to dispel one myth first of all, and that’s the myth that there is an “entrepreneurial type”.
 There may indeed be such a type, but it’s not just those types that become successful business owners.
 I think business owners are as varied in their types as there are people on the planet.
 Having said that, I do believe that there is one character trait that stands out as something unique to most entrepreneurs, and that’s this: